ICYMI: Amazon Seller News, Updates, Events, Resources, and More to Help You Sell Better

 Much to our regret, yes.
 Having benefited from COVID-related lockdowns and social distancing, Amazon is now facing the new economic challenges that brought a shift in buyers’ purchasing power, spiking freight costs, and increased FBA fees.
 So, read on as we put together 7 Amazon inflation risks and uncover how to inflation-proof your Amazon business.

 Data-driven decision-making is crucial for Amazon sellers at each level of their eCommerce game.
-That’s why we rolled out our new Seller Labs PRO Data Warehouse designed to do the heavy lifting of data quality management and back your business decisions.
+That’s why we rolled out our new Seller Labs Data Hub designed to do the heavy lifting of data quality management and back your business decisions.

 Ins and outs of the Amazon enhanced content feature plus more helpful tips and best practices from the Seller Labs Services team.